History of Davenport, Iowa: Early 20th century

 On Christmas day in 1920, 10,000 people turned out to see the opening of Davenport's new, elegant theater, the Capitol Theatre.
-The Capitol Theatre featured a classical interior, an orchestra pit and a full-scale theater organ.
+The Capitol Theatre featured a classical interior, an orchestra pit, and a full-scale theater organ.
 The third balcony extended five full stories.
-The theater's 2,000 seats were regularly filed.
+The theater's 2,000 seats were regularly filled.
 On February 18, 1922, WOC Radio made its local broadcasting debut.
 WOC was the second radio station licensed in the country.
 In 1933, WOC hired future President Ronald Reagan as a staff announcer.

 In 1930, efforts began to turn a city dump into a landmark.
 The project was to construct a municipal stadium (now called Modern Woodmen Park).
-The project was financed by bonds, and cost more than $150,000.
+The project was financed by bonds and cost more than $150,000.
 Special features included reserved seats, box seats, and night lighting.
-The stadium was home to the Saint Ambrose University football games, and boxing matches.
+The stadium was home to the Saint Ambrose University football games and boxing matches.
 Today the stadium is home to the Quad Cities River Bandits baseball team.
 By 1932, thousands of Davenporters were on public relief due to the Great Depression.
 A shantytown grew in the west end of the city along the Mississippi River.
 Sickness, hunger, and unsanitary living conditions plagued the area.
-Through county and municipal government, the federal Civil Works Administration gave employment to thousands of men.
-They worked to extend the seawall along the riverfront.
-More than 200 jobs were created by the construction of Lock and Dam 15 project, in 1932.
+Through county and municipal government, the federal Civil Works Administration employed thousands of men.
+They worked to extend the seawall along the riverfront and more than 200 jobs were created by the construction of Lock and Dam 15 project in 1932.
 Hundreds of state employees worked on completing the Kimberly Road Outerbelt Bypass in 1936.